by Steven Gledhill for FREEdom from MEdom Project

 What Did Grace Cost Him?

-Jesus was forsaken by his Father; forsaken by the plan for reconciliation and redemption; forsaken by the divided loyalty of a dear friend; forsaken by the cost of my sin; but then at the day of resurrection, having paid my debt, fulfilled the plan of redemption in becoming grace for me and for you.
+Jesus was forsaken by his Father; forsaken by the plan for reconciliation and redemption; forsaken by the divided loyalty of a dear friend; forsaken by the cost of my sin.
+But then, at the day of resurrection, having paid my debt, Jesus Christ (Christ meaning Messiah, Chosen One, Anointed One, Deliverer, Expectant King) fulfilled the plan of redemption in becoming grace for you and for me.
 While our sin cost us everything, the wages of our sin cost God everything in the life of His son.

 4 Surely he took up our pain and bore our suffering,